 Please be in shape for this event.
 Riders will be expected to be primarily self-supporting/self-sufficient.
 There will be minimal support and no roving SAG.

-Since this is leap-frog support, it’s not possible to provide support if the spread is too great.
+Since this is leap-frog support, it’s not possible to support everyone if the spread is too great.
 This is why we ask that only riders who think they’ll complete the course in 15 hours or less sign up.
 If you’re too far back, plan on riding with less support, especially in the second half of the ride.
 This is NOT a standard double century – and there is NO SAG.
 If you quit, as stated above, you must find your own way back.
 You’re welcome to bring your own private SAG.
 Everyone who finishes within 20 hours (the RUSA brevet standard) will be listed as finishers.

 Twilight begins 5:12; Twilight ends 20:35.
 Sunrise is 5:42; Sunset is 20:05.

-If you start in the dark, or plan on being out after sunset, plan on carrying your lights all day.
-If there is any chance that you’ll be out past sunset, you MUST have both a headlight and a taillight attached to your bicycle, and you MUST wear a reflective ankle band on both legs.
-Please do not under estimate the time you will need to complete this event.
-Come prepared with a very good light and backup bulbs and batteries, plus at least one non-blinking taillight and lots of reflective gear.
+If you expect to be out in hours of darkness, plan on carrying your lights all day.
+All riders out past sunset MUST have both a headlight and a taillight attached to their bicycle, and MUST wear a reflective ankle band on both legs.
+Please don’t under-estimate the time you’ll need to complete this event.
+Come prepared with a very good light and backup batteries, plus at least one non-blinking taillight and lots of reflective gear.

-Tour of Two Forests is held on very remote roads and has the potential for major extremes in weather conditions, not to mention the very challenging route.
-Since on-route support will be minimal, we absolutely, positively, strongly and most assuredly encourage everyone to bring, wear, and use a Camelbak with at least 50 oz of water, plus two full-size water bottles.
+Tour of Two Forests route is fairly remote and has the potential for major extremes in weather conditions.
+Since on-route support is minimal, we absolutely, positively, strongly and most assuredly encourage everyone to bring a Camelbak with at least 50 oz of water, plus two full-size water bottles.

 Classic Doubles are more than challenging alone.
 They are “tours” in the true sense, an opportunity for discovery and adventure in an area not often ridden.

 Please note that advance route sheets and gps files are provided as a courtesy and you use them at your own risk.
-Planet Ultra does not guarantee accuracy.
+Planet Ultra doesn’t guarantee accuracy.
 Please further note the following very important caveats: